chickendinosaur/react-ui-numeric-input/README.md

 #### Styling

 - Each internal component has a style prop that can be overridden via inline style objects.
-- CSS can be overridden by passing the component a new class to mit's className prop and overwriting it's immediate children CSS selectors.
+- CSS can be overridden by passing the component a new class to its className prop and overwriting it's immediate children CSS selectors.

 #### Features